abhinavrj/Wine-Quality-Prediction/README.md

 # Wine-Quality-Prediction
-The project contains exploratory data analysis and different classification and regression models applied to the popular Red and White Wines Dataset.
-The jupyter notebooks are ready to run.
+Worked on red and white wines dataset to determine the physiochem- ical properties of a good wine and predict wine quality.
+Performed exploratory data analysis.
+Spot checked multiple regression models and used the concept of stacked regressors to build the final model.
+Evaluated it on the metric of root mean squared error (RMSE) and obtained a value of 0.08 on the test data.